quii/learn-go-with-tests/iteration.md

 }
 ```

-`+=` the Add AND assignment operator, adds the right operand to the left operand and assigns the result to left operand.
+`+=` called _"the Add AND assignment operator"_, adds the right operand to the left operand and assigns the result to left operand.
 It works with other types like integers.

 ### Benchmarking